jumper047/yuki/README.md

 [Mycroft.AI's adapt library](https://mycroft.ai/documentation/adapt/)

 And some other libs which you can find in source code and install via pip.
-Sorry for thar.
+Sorry for that.

 ### Installation